 - Illustrating new ways for the private sector to combat modern slavery.

-GFEMS' inaugural funding round is now closed, but focused on the below specific opportunities:
+GFEMS' inaugural funding round is now closed, but focused on the below specific opportunities.
+Complete details of funding priorities can be found here.

 Reducing trafficking of overseas domestic workers from the Philippines by (1) supporting government labor migration reforms and (2) leveraging industry demand to generate alternative employment and migration opportunities